slowmist/Blockchain-dark-forest-selfguard-handbook/README.md

 For policy reasons, let's not talk too much about this, just pick one of the well-known solutions.
 Things will be more under control if you can build your own solution.After all, our starting point is to surf the Internet scientifically and securely.

-If you are not using a self-built solution, you can’t fully rule out the possibility of a man-in-the-middle attack.
+If you are not using a self-built solution, you can't fully rule out the possibility of a man-in-the-middle attack.
 As mentioned earlier, the Internet security situation is not as bad as it used to be, especially after the mass adoption of HTTPS Everywhere policy.
 However, some of the peace may be just the surface of the water, and there are already undercurrents beneath the surface that are not easily noticeable.
 To be honest, I don't really have a silver bullet for this. .
-It’s not easy to build your own solution, but it’s definitely worth it.
+It's not easy to build your own solution, but it's definitely worth it.
 And if you can't, make sure you check using multiple sources and choose a reputable one that has been around for a long time.

 ### Email

 Email is the cornerstone of our web based identity. .
 We use email to sign up for a lot of services.
 Almost all of the email services we use are free.
-It seems like air, and you don’t think it would disappear.
+It seems like air, and you don't think it would disappear.
 What if one day your Email service is gone, then all the other services that depend on it will be in a rather awkward situation.
 This extreme situation is really not impossible if there're wars, natural disasters, etc. Of course, if these extreme situations occur, Email will be less important to you than survival.

 When it comes to Email services providers, you should choose from tech giants, such as Gmail, Outlook, or QQ Email.
 It happens that my previous security researches cover this area.
 The security posture of these mailboxes is good enough.
 But still you have to be careful about Email phishing attacks.
-You don’t need to deal with every single Email, especially the embedded links and attachments, where Trojans may be hidden.
+You don't need to deal with every single Email, especially the embedded links and attachments, where Trojans may be hidden.

 If you come across a highly sophiscatedattack on your Email services providers, you're on your own.